NSEDownload/NSEDownload/README.md

-Python Library to get publicly available data on NSE website ie. stock quotes, historical data, live indices.
+Python Library to download publicly available data on NSE website for stocks and indices.

 # Libraries Required #